jovotech/jovo-framework/docs/04_app-logic/03_output/README.md

 this.googleAction().setResponseObject(obj);
 ```

-> Learn more about platform-specific features and resonses here: [Platform Specifics](.../05_platform-specifics).
+> Learn more about platform-specific features and resonses here: [Platform Specifics](../../05_platform-specifics).

 ## Visual Output

 The Jovo framework, besides sound and voice output, can also be used for visual output.
-The show-functions are constantly updated with more features, as new surfaces emerge.

 Learn more about visual output here: [App Logic > Output > Visual Output](./visual-output.md).